Investing assets entrusted by the government, Bank of Korea and public funds in the global financial market

 We also actively communicate with investment managers worldwide to share and verify investment ideas and global economic and market forecasts, using what we know and learn to best build our investment portfolio and improve returns.

 KIC invests in publicly listed companies globally that are undervalued relative to their long-term intrinsic value.
 Our goal is to consistently achieve excess returns in accordance with investment guidelines.

 We started managing our equity portfolio internally in 2008 with a passive investment strategy.
 We now use two investment strategies – fundamental and quantitative.

-For the directly invested fixed-income portfolio, we use regional and sector-specific expertise derived through collaboration between headquarters and our overseas branches to systematically manage a broad global portfolio, diversify risk and pursue stable excess returns.
+It uses regional and sector-specific expertise derived from collaborations with overseas offices to systemically manage a broad global portfolio, diversify risk and pursue stable excess returns.

 For the external fixed-income portfolio, the group has expanded its unconstrained strategies to pursue absolute returns and diversify sources of excess returns.
 It has strategically allocated risk between the internal and external portfolios using a proprietary risk monitoring system to achieve higher long-term returns.

 KIC has established a tactical asset allocation strategy to improve overall returns and implemented related processes.
 The strategy entails adjusting the weight of asset classes based on allocations for spot markets, hedging strategies and alpha strategies, thereby managing total return volatility for traditional assets and improving returns.